-Additional Considerations:

-The following considerations are not scored but may impact the evaluation of the application as a whole.
+Additional Considerations: The following considerations are not scored but may impact the evaluation of the application as a whole.
 This information may be used by application reviewers or by FEMA during technical review prior to making funding decisions.

-- Cost vs. Benefit: Cost vs. benefit in this evaluation element refers to the costs of the grant for the research and development project vs. the benefits that are projected for firefighters who would have improved safety, health, or wellness.
-Applicants should demonstrate a high benefit for the cost incurred and effective utilization of federal funds for research activities. - Financial Need: In the Applicant Information section of the application, applicants must provide details on the need for federal financial assistance to carry out the proposed project(s).
+• Cost vs. Benefit: Cost vs. benefit in this evaluation element refers to the costs of the grant for the R&D project vs. the benefits that are projected for firefighters who would have improved safety, health, or well-being.
+Applicants should demonstrate a high benefit for the cost incurred and effective utilization of federal funds for research activities.

+• Financial Need: In the Applicant Information section of the application, applicants must provide details on the need for federal financial assistance to carry out the proposed project(s).
 Included in the description might be other unsuccessful attempts to acquire financial assistance.
-Applicants should provide details about the organization's operating budget, including a high-level breakdown of the budget; describe the department's inability to address financial needs without federal assistance; and discuss other actions the department has taken to meet their staffing needs (e.g., state assistance programs, other grant programs). - Mentoring (for Early Career Investigator Projects Only): An important part of Early Career Investigator projects is the integration of mentoring for the principal investigator by experienced researchers in areas appropriate to the research project, including exposure to the fire service community as well as support for ongoing development of knowledge and skills.
-Mentoring is regarded as critical to the research skills development of early career principal investigators.
-As part of the application Appendix, the applicant should identify the mentor(s) that have agreed to support the applicant and the expected benefit of their interaction with the researcher.
-A biographical sketch and letter of support from the mentor(s) are encouraged and should be included in the Appendix materials.
+Applicants should provide details about the organization's operating budget, including a high-level breakdown of the budget; the organization's inability to address financial needs without federal assistance; and other actions the organization has taken to meet their staffing needs (e.g., state assistance programs, other grant programs).